gnubodhi/boringOS/README.md

 ## 📜 License

 MIT © 2025 Daniel Pay
-See [LICENSE](LICENSE) for more info.
+See LICENSE for more info.

-Basically I own the copyright but the source is free.
-After all, ChatGPT did the heavy lifting..
+Basically:
+I hold the copyright,
+you can use the code freely,
+and let’s be real — ChatGPT did the heavy lifting.

 ---